Bravely Default II: Plot

 The four main characters, after having collected all the four crystals, battle and defeat Edna.
 Gloria sacrifices her life to empower the crystals again and seal the Night's Nexus away, continuing the cycle of previous Heroes of Light.
 While the end credits are displayed, this is a "bad ending", and the player is expected to continue onward.
 Upon the player deciding to continue, Gloria's sacrifice is shown to be merely a vision of a possible future which the group witnesses within Elvis's mysterious book.
 While Gloria is fine sacrificing herself to save the world, Seth vows to find another way to destroy the Night's Nexus.
 Allowing it to awaken in Excillant and attacking it, however, only leads to another "bad ending" as the Night's Nexus continually regenerates itself despite the party's best efforts.
 After scouring the world for every Asterisk, the four learn that the book contains the memories of the Night's Nexus and that the Night's Nexus was once a human woman who attempted to consume all information in the world and went insane.
 As long as the book remains intact, the Night's Nexus can never be permanently destroyed.
 The player is able to wipe away the Night's Nexus's "save data" within the book, allowing for her to be truly defeated.
 The party travels across the ocean separating dimensions to the Nexus's lair and the four emerge victorious, defeating the Nexus completely.

+With the Nexus defeated, its lair begin to collapse, but the heroes are saved by the four crystals, who transport them back to Excillant.
+Gloria, Elvis, and Adelle are at first alarmed when they can't find Seth, but the Wind Crystal uses its power to revive him and he is reunited with his friends, with Gloria welcoming him home.